parchuric/ai-language-learning-app/README.md

 *   **Python:** The core programming language for the backend logic and AI integrations.
 *   **Streamlit:** A Python framework for building and sharing web apps for data science and machine learning projects.
 Used here for the frontend UI.
 *   **LangGraph:** A library for building stateful, multi-actor applications with Large Language Models (LLMs).
 It helps define and execute the AI pipeline as a graph.
+Manages the AI workflow and operations pipeline, ensuring smooth orchestration of moderation, translation, and speech synthesis.
 *   **Azure AI Services:**
     *   **Azure OpenAI Service:** Provides access to powerful language models (e.g., GPT-4o) for translation capabilities.
     *   **Azure AI Speech Service:** Offers text-to-speech (TTS) capabilities to convert translated text into audio.